pimutils/khal/doc/source/usage.rst

 .. option:: --day-format DAYFORMAT

    works similar to :option:`--format`, but for day headings.
-It only has a small number of options (in addition to all of the color options):
+It only has a few options (in addition to all the color options):

    date
         The date in dateformat.